Best Cloud Based CRM Software: Top 10 Cloud Based Solutions on the Web

 What is cloud based CRM?

-Cloud based CRM is a customer relationship management system that depends more on an internet connection than on downloading software on-premise, that is, it is a cloud computing set up.
-Cloud based customer relationship management is much more popular than on-site SaaS these days.
-It’s easier to set up and learn how to use, and requires very little-to-no servicing.
-When going through cloud based CRM examples, be sure that the vendor does regular fixes and updates.
+Cloud-based customer relationship management is much more popular than on-site SaaS these days.
+It's easier to set up and learn to use and requires very little-to-no servicing.
+When going through cloud-based CRM examples, ensure the vendor does regular fixes and updates.

-CRM solutions that are hosted in the cloud can be used for all the major customer relationship management purposes.
+CRM solutions hosted in the cloud can be used for all significant customer relationship management purposes.

 They keep track of customer information and log all customer interactions.
 They let you communicate with contacts across multiple channels.
-You can often use CRMs to set up marketing automations and plan email marketing campaigns.
+You can often use CRMs to set up marketing automation and plan email marketing campaigns.
 It streamlines the leads gained from marketing and hands them over to sales.
-At this point it helps reps manage their sales pipelines and close more deals.
-Many cloud based CRMs have customer support and helpdesk software too.
-Finally, CRMs in the cloud offer analytics based on many metrics, and from there produce great reports.
+At this point, it helps reps manage their sales pipelines and close more deals.

 CRM in the cloud vs other tools

-So why choose cloud based solutions over on-premise tools?
-The major reasons are simplicity of set up, ease of use, lower costs, and less updating and servicing.
-What’s more, cloud based CRMs are accessible from any device, and are therefore ideal for teams who collaborate even remotely.
+So why choose cloud-based solutions over on-premise tools?
+The significant reasons are simplicity of setup, ease of use, lower costs, and less updating and servicing.
+What's more, cloud-based CRMs are accessible from any device and are, therefore, ideal for teams who collaborate even remotely.

 Benefits of cloud CRM software

 There are many clear benefits to the best CRM systems that are fully hosted in the cloud.
 They are cheaper, easier to use, and great for collaboration.
-They can also be very customizable to your needs, and are great for scalability for businesses who have growth in their sights.
+They can also be very customizable to your needs and are great for scalability for businesses that have growth in their sights.

 Cost-effective

-Cloud CRM applications aren’t heavy systems you need to install and run on your own expensive on-premise CRM servers.
-This means you don’t have to employ IT specialists full-time, or pay to keep the system up-to-date and free of bugs.
+Cloud CRM applications aren't heavy systems you must install and run on expensive, on-premise CRM servers.
+This means you don't have to employ IT specialists full-time or pay to keep the system up-to-date and bugs-free.
 Those costs are built into the cloud subscription fees.

 Easy & trouble-free installation

-When you get a cloud CRM software, signing up is as fast as any typical online registration process.
-The CRM can help you migrate your customer information into their database in a few simple steps.
-Often there are fun tutorials or even personalized training sessions to get your team up to speed in no time.
+When you get cloud CRM software, signing up is as fast as any typical online registration process.
+The CRM can help you migrate customer information into their database in simple steps.
+Often, there are tutorials or even personalized training sessions to get your team up to speed in no time.

 Ease of use & collaboration

-Online CRM dashboards are designed to be visual, intuitive and customizable to your team’s needs and preferences.
-The added bonus of doing it all on the cloud is that any workforce, no matter how remote or dispersed over offices or locations, all have access to the same info, updated in real-time whenever anyone makes a change.
+Online CRM dashboards are designed to be visual, intuitive, and customizable to your team's needs and preferences.
+The bonus of doing it all on the cloud is that any workforce, no matter how remote or dispersed over offices or locations, all have access to the same info, updated in real-time whenever anyone changes.

 Adaptive potential